ferrouswheel/alcinous/README.md

 This bit arrives on a single neuronal input.
 In most computing, one can think of this as a input stream.

-Note: I'm aware that in computing, almost everything is built with streams of data.
+NOTE: I'm aware that in computing, almost everything is built with streams of data.
 You can send the display of a LCD screen with a single binary stream, or receive any media that's shared on the internet regardless of how many dimensions it's rendered form takes.
 However, a distinction here is that we